sh3ee3sh/sync-to-odysee/README.md

 make a copy of default_incremental_lbry.sh then open with your text editor of choice

-put your your desired directory in the UPLOAD_DIR quotes
+put your desired directory in the UPLOAD_DIR quotes

 put your channel id in CHANNELID quotes